 For the hosting game master, it’s kind of like sword swallowing.
 Do it right and it’s a big crowd pleasure.
 Do it wrong and people get upset.

-There are few of them in general, especially as long as Washington DC metro area, but they do exist.
+There are few of them in general, and as far as I know, none in Washington DC metro area.

 The good ones have specialized party hosts who have skills to deal with kids, know how to touch their personality, and make sure everyone is involved in the process and no one is going to feel left out.

 Let’s reveal exactly how you can still utilize all amazing advantages of this great experiential activity and avoid the down sides.

 Initially, escape rooms were created for gathering, uniting, and team building purposes where people enjoy the company of one another.